jsenv/jsenv-url-meta/readme.md

 ## Pattern matching behaviour

 The table below gives an idea of how pattern matching behaves.<br />
-You may also read associated [unit tests](./test/applySpecifierPatternMatching/) to see the possibilities.

 | specifier          | url                                | matches |
 | ------------------ | ---------------------------------- | ------- |